Bulk caffeine kills and FDA says it's pulling it off the market

 Related

-“Regardless of whether the product contains a warning label, such products present a significant and unreasonable risk of illness or injury to the consumer,” the FDA said.
+“Regardless of whether the product contains a warning label, such products present a significant and unreasonable risk of illness or injury to the consumer,” the FDA added.

 Too much caffeine can cause fatal heartbeat irregularities.